Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/03_Frames_in_flight.md

 of the next.
 How do we do this?
 Any resource that is accessed and modified during rendering must be duplicated.
 Thus, we need multiple command buffers, semaphores, and fences.
-In later chapters we will also add multiple instances of other resources, so we will see concept reappear.
+In later chapters we will also add multiple instances of other resources, so we will see this concept reappear.

 Start by adding a constant at the top of the program that defines how many frames should be processed concurrently: